gravitational/workshop/gravity_networking.md

 ![gravity_networking_6](img/gravity_networking_06.png)

-In this example, we bridge is called cni0, which will match how gravity sets up the network.
+In this example, the bridge is called cni0, which will match how gravity sets up the network.

 Using a running gravity cluster, let’s inspect the cni0 bridge.